Course Outline

 Module 6: End-to-End Service Monitoring

 When monitoring key line-of-business applications, it is essential to perform monitoring from both a data center and an end-user perspective.
-In this module, you will learn how to create synthetic transactions to measure end-user performance.
+This module will teach you how to create synthetic transactions to measure end-user performance.

-You will also learn how to combine component monitoring with synthetic transactions in distributed application models that describe the relationship between various components of an application.
-This provides a single view for identifying root cause and impact of potential service outages.
+You will also learn how to combine component monitoring with synthetic transactions in distributed application models that describe the relationships between various application components.
+This provides a single view for identifying root causes and impacts of potential service outages.

 Finally, you will learn how to build rich Visio dashboards to display real-time health information to external users.